Rabbit Cage Plans

 Attach J-Clips to rabbit wire using J-Clip Plyers

 5) Attach the side panels to the floor with J-clips, as shown.
 You can also use hog rings if you have them, and hog ring plyers.
 I've always used J-clips.
-I attach them roughly every 2" or 2 1/2".
+I attach them roughly every 2 or 3 inches.

 6) Attach the back panel using J-clips.
 Because you've wrapped wire from the sides, the back panel is only 24 inches wide.
 There, you've saved money!